Karhugit/Orac-Server-Distrib/README.md

 # Orac Server

-Orac Server is a Python-based media server application that integrates with Trakt.tv and TMDb to manage your media library, track watched status, and scrape streams from various sources.
-It was originally designed as a Kodi addon service but has been adapted to run as a standalone server.
+Orac Server is a Python-based media server application that integrates with Trakt.tv, TMDb, Simkl and MDBLIST to manage your media library, track watched status, and scrape streams from various sources.
+It runs as a standalone server.

 ## Features

 - **Trakt Integration**: Syncs your lists, collection, and watched history with Trakt.tv.
-- **TMDb Integration**: Fetches metadata for movies and TV shows.
+- **TMDb Integration**: Syncs metadata and lists for movies and TV shows.
+- **SIMKL Integration**: Syncs watchlist and watched history.
+- **MDBLIST Integration**: Syncs your lists and watched history
 - **Scraping**: multi-threaded scraping framework to find media streams (Torrents, etc.).
 - **Caching**: Uses local SQLite databases to cache metadata and reduce API calls.
 - **API**: Provides a JSON HTTP API for client applications to interact with.